-The first embroidery machine that I purchased was a Brother PE770.
-Since then, they have come out with a newer model, the PE800.
-This is a great machine to start with and I have been using it for going on 8 years soon.
-I always recommend this machine for newbies, however, since the pandemic, they have been very hard to find.
-If you do find one, I don’t recommend you pay over $800 for it.
+The first embroidery machine that I purchased was a Brother PE770 in 2013.
+Since then, they have come out with newer models, the PE800 and now the PE900.
+This is a great machine to start with and I have been using it for years.
+I always recommend this machine for newbies.
 It has a 5×7 embroidery hoop size and is possible to use a 5×12 multi positionable hoop with it as well.

-Check out my PE800 unboxing and setup video here.
+Check out my PE800 unboxing and setup video here and my PE770/800 tutorial playlist here.

 Check out my Persona unboxing and setup video here.